Data Policy

 Our social media presences

-For information on the respective processing and the respective objection options, please refer to the privacy information of the providers linked below:
+For information on the respective processing and the respective objection options, please refer to the data protection information of the providers linked below:

-Facebook (Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland), Facebook pages based on an agreement on joint processing of personal data – privacy information: https://www.facebook.com/about/privacy/, opt-out: https://www.facebook.com/settings?tab=ads and http://www.youronlinechoices.com).
+Facebook (Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland), Facebook pages based on a shared personal data processing agreement – privacy information: https://www.facebook.com/about/privacy/, opt-out: https://www.facebook.com/settings?tab=ads and http://www.youronlinechoices.com.

-In case of assertion of data subject rights, we recommend that these are asserted with the providers, as the providers have direct access to the data.
-If you would still like our support, please feel free to contact us using the contact details above.
+In the event that data subject rights are asserted, we recommend that they be asserted with the providers, as the providers have direct access to the data.
+However, if you would like our assistance, please feel free to contact us using the above contact information.

 Status February 2023